From ancient woodlands to colourful meadows filled with wildflowers, these nature reserves are the perfect escape.

 As the biggest ancient woodland in West Yorkshire, Middleton Woods is a real find.
-In amidst the trees, you’ll find remnants of the past, including bell pits from early coal mining and the route of the former tram, but it’s the wonder of nature that will really blow your socks off.
+Amidst the trees, you’ll find remnants of the past, including bell pits from early coal mining and the route of the former tramline, but it’s the wonder of nature that will really blow your socks off.
 Towering oak trees dominate the space, but you can also spot birch, hazel, sycamore and beech.
-Visit during springtime to see the ground carpeted in bluebells, wood anemone, and lesser celandine.
+Visit during springtime to see the ground carpeted in bluebells, wood anemone and lesser celandine.

 Middleton Woods, Middleton Grove, Middleton, Leeds, West Yorkshire, LS10 4HX.